Valley of Tears: First day

 In late afternoon, Hofi decided that the Barak Brigade's 65 tanks could not contain the Syrian attack alone, and committed the 7th Brigade's 105 Centurions.
 Believing that the northern sector was more crucial than the southern sector because of the Kuneitra Gap, he ordered Ben Gal to assume command of the area from Bunker 107 northward.
 The Barak Brigade was now put in charge of the southern sector, already occupied by Erez's 53rd Battalion.
 The 74th Battalion was transferred to the 7th Brigade, while the newly arrived 82nd Battalion, under the command of Captain Meir "Tiger" Zamir, and two companies from the newly arrived 75th Armored Infantry Battalion from the 7th Brigade to the Barak Brigade.
 Avigdor Kahalani's 77th Battalion, which was familiar with the terrain after having worked there for a week, was returned to the 7th Brigade.
-Ben Gal decided to create a personal reserve by attaching one company of the 82nd Battalion to the 7th Brigade's headquarters.
+Ben-Gal decided to create a personal reserve by attaching one company of the 82nd Battalion to the 7th Brigade's headquarters.
 After an hour, the 82nd Battalion was transferred to the Barak Brigade.

 By nighttime, Nafshi was placed under the command of the 7th Brigade.
-The Syrians kept advancing in columns, using colored lights and flags to distinguish units.
+The Syrians kept advancing in columns, using coloured lights and flags to distinguish units.
 Some of them struck Israeli minefields.
-The Israeli forces did not have adequate optical equipment for night fighting, and had to gauge the position of the Syrian forces by their noise and artillery flares.
+The Israeli forces did not have adequate optical equipment for night fighting and had to gauge the position of the Syrian forces by their noise and artillery flares.
 Nafshi's battalion kept changing positions to avoid tank hunters.
 The fortifications were under heavy attack by tanks and infantry and were calling for help.
 Nafshi told them to go underground and provided them with supporting artillery fire.

 Abrash committed his division's 78th Armored Brigade in the northern sector at 22:00.
 He was behind schedule, but expected to make up for it if the 78th Brigade could reach and secure the Kuneitra-Mas'ade Road, four and a half kilometres west of its starting line.
-It was believed that achieving this mission would cause the Israeli defenses to collapse.
+It was believed that achieving this mission would cause the Israeli defences to collapse.
 Each of the 82nd Brigade's ninety-five T-55 tanks was equipped with a specially designed infrared nightscope.
 The night was brightly moonlit.
 The 82nd Brigade moved up the valley just two and a half kilometres from the Kuneitra-Masada Road.
-Ben Gal used his artillery for illumination, and ordered his men to remain silent until the Syrians were well within range.
+Ben-Gal used his artillery for illumination and ordered his men to remain silent until the Syrians were within range.
 By 22:00, the Syrian tanks were within 800 meters of the Israeli positions.
 Both sides lost tanks to the terrain.
-Captain Yair Swet, a 77th Battalion company commander, was ordered to move to Booster and lost two tanks as a result.
+Captain Yair Swet, a 77th Battalion company commander, was ordered to move to Booster, losing two tanks.
 One crew managed to extricate its tank and use it to pull the other, but the delay distracted the battalion.